Articles for publication

 Photographs, Images and Tables

-Photographs: Should not be embedded within text documents but should always be submitted as separate image files to the article (one JPEG or TIFF file per illustration), or as hard copies for scanning.
+Photographs: Should not be embedded within text documents but should always be submitted as separate image files to the article (one JPEG file per illustration), or as hard copies for scanning.
 Please note that the Editorial Team cannot be responsible for the safety of original photographs and contributors should submit copies or email scanned copies.

 Images: Images should ideally have a resolution of at least 300 DPI at publication size to ensure good quality reproduction.